AiRikux/codecademy_comp-sci/README.md

 This is some part of my work as I'm doing the Computer Science Career Path by Codecademy.

+Due to the difference in variable names I separate files that were created by me and those that were provided by Codecademy.

 ## CS101: Introduction to Programming

 I am trying to make a Text Adventure game for the final project.
 Here I make a simple scenario where user need to buy an ice cream.
-Each choices will lead to a different path.
+Each choice will lead to a different path.

 ## CS102: Data Structures and Algorithms

-The file node.py will be used in multiple segments.
+The file node.py is provided by Codecademy for this course.

+### Node

+Nodes are the building blocks of data structure.

+Files:

+* my_node.py

 ### Doubly Linked Lists